César, espresso from Peru

 How do we roast this coffee?

 We roast the coffee as a 20kg batch on our 30kg Giesen roaster.
-We start with a soak, i.e. we give no energy, for 30 seconds.
-Then we increase the energy to 70% and leave it like that for up to 4 minutes before gradually reducing it.
+We start with a soak, meaning no energy is applied, for 30 seconds.
+Then we increase the energy to 70% and let it stand for 4 minutes before gradually reducing it.
 After the first crack, we reduce the energy to zero, as the coffee roasts itself almost completely.
 It develops a lot of energy towards the end, which can be explained by the type of fermentation.
-After 12:30 minutes and a development time of 14%, we take the coffee out.
+After 12:30 minutes and a development time of 14%, we remove the coffee.